 Figure 17 Late Jurassic to Middle Tertiary basins and fault patterns interpreted from high resolution DEM (after Stacey and Berry, 2004).

-Yolla gas-condensate field (Bass Basin) and the Thylacine gas field (Otway Basin).
+Petroleum exploration is active in the offshore basins.
+Production has recently commenced from the Yolla gas-condensate field (Bass Basin) and the Thylacine gas field (Otway Basin).

 Middle to Late Cretaceous